Skip to content

 Frequently Asked Questions About Common App Essay Prompt 3

-What is Common App Essay Prompt 3?
+What is the exact wording of Common App Prompt 3?

 Sources: Common App, Common Application essay prompts, Harvard College admissions guidance, Yale admissions advice on the essay, Princeton admission application requirements, IECA, NACAC, College Board BigFuture, and aggregate admit-cycle essay analysis from former admissions officer consulting.